omundy/dig333-devlog/README.md

         1. Resistor's in series double resistance while resistors in parallel halve it
         1. watts = volts x amps

+#### Platt Chapter 1

+1. Selecting a Model
+    - model 4 is good for desktop replacement
+    - model 3B+ is good for general use
+    - models 3B, 2B, 3A+, Zero and Zero W are smaller, but don't have wifi
+1.
+3. Enclosing a Raspberry Pi
+    - enclosing is important to protect it from short circuiting
+4. Selecting a Power Supply
+    - 1A minimum
+5. Selecting an Operating System
+    - different operating systems for different use cases
+1.
+1. Installing an Operating System With NOOBS
+    - avoid preinstalled images in order to get all the benefits of raspberry pi os
+1.
+1.
+1.
+1.
+1. Using a Composite Video Monitor/TV
+    - HDMI and composite video outputs
+        - HDMI is better quality
+1.
+1. Maximizing Performance
+    - overclocking makes it faster, but also consumes more power and run hotter
+1.
+1. Shutting Down Your Raspberry Pi
+    - pulling the plug can cause file corruption unlike shutting down

 ## Week 3

 ### Context